dandenney/dandenney.com/README.md

-# Neil Kinnish Blog

-This is a work in progress while I play around with new blog ideas for my personal site.
+# Dan Denney's Personal Playground

+Sing it with me: This used to be my playground...

+Well, not it is again.
+I'm following Rdio's lead and starting with almost just text.
+I'll work my way up and improve my UI skills as I play around with the evolving design.

+### Dependencies
+[Mixture](http://mixture.io) - you'll need to use this if you want to run the site locally.